-THAT Committee receives Report #2021-119 for information as it pertains to File Nos.
-26T19-01-19 and AM-02-21 relating to 155 Port Robinson Road;
+BE IT RESOLVED THAT Council receives Report #2021-138 for information as it pertains to File Nos.
+26T19-01-19 & AM-02-21 relating to 155 Port Robinson Road;

-AND THAT Committee directs Planning staff to prepare the Recommendation Report on this topic for Council's consideration.
+AND THAT Council directs Planning staff to prepare the by-law for approval of the Zoning By-law amendment for Council's consideration.